-Co-Editor Penny Bishop is Professor of Middle Level Education at the University of Vermont where she teaches future middle grades educators and conducts research on schooling for young adolescents.
-She has served as Principal Investigator on numerous grants, bringing over $11 million dollars to Vermont schools to improve the learning and lives of middle grades students.
+Co-Editor Penny Bishop is Dean of the College of Education and Human Development at the University of Maine.
+Prior to that, she was Professor of Middle Grades Education at the University of Vermont, where she taught future middle grades educators and conducted research on schooling for young adolescents.
+She has served as Principal Investigator on numerous grants, bringing over 13 million dollars to Vermont schools to improve the learning and lives of middle grades students.
 Dr. Bishop has served as the Association for Middle Level Education's Research Advisory Board and as Chair of the American Educational Research Association's group on Middle Level Education Research.
-She is co-author of five books on effective middle grades practice.
+She is co-author of six books on effective middle grades practice.
 Her scholarship has appeared in outlets such as Journal of Adolescent and Adult Literacy, Middle Grades Research Journal, Research in Middle Level Education Online, The Reading Teacher, and Middle School Journal.

-Co-Editor James Nagle is an Associate Professor of Education at Saint Michael's College.
-Currently, he teaches undergraduate and graduate courses in middle and high school curriculum and assessment, content literacy, organization, and educational research.
-He works extensively with Vermont teachers on proficiency based education and personalized learning.
-His research investigates the intersection of school reform initiatives and collaborative teacher learning in middle and high achools.
-Dr. Nagle has been a Principal Investigator of grants to support teacher learning including Project CREATE (Curriculum Reform for All Teachers of ELLs), a U.S. Department of Education grant.
+Co-Editor James Nagle is Professor and Chair of Education at Saint Michael's College.
+Currently, he teaches undergraduate and graduate courses in middle and high school curriculum and assessment, disciplinary literacy, organization, and educational research.
+He works extensively with Vermont teachers on proficiency-based education and personalized learning.
+His research investigates the intersection of school reform initiatives and collaborative teacher learning in middle and high schools.
+Dr. Nagle has been a Principal Investigator of grants to support teacher learning including Project CREATE (Curriculum Reform for All Teachers of ELLs), a 1 million dollar, U.S. Department of Education grant.
 Dr. Nagle is editor of English Learner Instruction through Collaboration and Inquiry in Teacher Education.
-His work has appeared in journals such as The Educational Forum, Research in Middle Level Education Online, and Currents.
+His work has appeared as chapters in handbooks and in journals such as The Educational Forum, Middle School Journal, RMLE: Research in Middle Level Education Online, and Middle Grades Research Journal.

 University of Georgia